Saintes-Maries-de-la-Mer

 Saintes-Maries-de-la-Mer (/fr/, alternatively with the definite article Les Saintes-Maries-de-la-Mer, "(the) Saint Marys of the Sea", locally Les Saintes, /fr/; Provençal: Lei Santei Marias de la Mar (classical norm) or Li Sànti Marìo de la Mar (Mistralian norm)), is the capital of the Camargue (Provençal: Camarga) natural region in Southern France.
 It lies on the Mediterranean Sea.

 Administratively, it is a commune in the Bouches-du-Rhône department, on the departmental border with Gard.
 It covers the second-largest area of all communes in metropolitan France, smaller only than that of neighbouring Arles.
-In 2021, it had a population of 2,120.

 Geography

 The town is situated in the Rhône river delta, about 1 km east of the mouth of the Petit Rhône distributary.
-The commune comprises alluvial land and marshland, and includes the Étang de Vaccarès, a large lagoon.
+The commune comprises alluvial land and marshland, and includes the Étang de Vaccarès, a large lagoon, where a nature reserve protects species including flamingo and egrets.
 The main industry is tourism.
-Agriculture is also significant, and ranchers have raised horses and cattle unique to the Camargue; some of the bulls are used for Spanish-style bull-fighting and for the bloodless course camarguaise.
+Agricultural produce includes fruit and grain, and rice which has been grown since the years after World War II.
+Ranchers have raised horses and cattle unique to the Camargue; some of the bulls are used for Spanish-style bull-fighting and for the bloodless course camarguaise.
 There is bus service to Arles, 38 km away.